pyquil.quil module

 Deprecated since version 4.0: The indices flag will be removed.
 Use get_qubit_indices() instead.

-if_then(classical_reg: MemoryReference | MemoryReference | Tuple[str, int] | List[Any] | str, if_program: Program, else_program: Program | None = None) Program[source]
+if_then(classical_reg: MemoryReference | MemoryReference | tuple[str, int] | list[Any] | str, if_program: Program, else_program: Program | None = None) Program[source]

 If the classical register at index classical reg is 1, run if_program, else run else_program.